yyrkoon94/lovelace-easycare-waterair/README.md

 ![Screenshot](https://raw.githubusercontent.com/yyrkoon94/lovelace-easycare-waterair/master/cardeditor1.png)

 Just fill the Entities and you will see the different part of the Card appears.

+You can choose different options :
+- Small card display : display a small version of the card
+- Use transparent display : display the card in "transparent" color
+- Display background image : display the pool background image

 If you want to do it manually (or if the Card Editor doesn't work), you can use this template :
 ```